The complete guide to Google Play Store optimization for mobile apps

 Google Play Ranking factors

 Google Play uses many different elements when ranking apps.
 The most important concept is that people use keywords to find apps.
-Google’s algorithm then checks which apps have those keywords in their metadata and how relevant those keywords are for different apps.
+The algorithm then checks which apps have these Google Play store search keywords in their metadata and how relevant those keywords are for different apps.

 There is a common belief that app store optimization or ASO for apps is similar to SEO for websites.
 While they do share some fundamental principles, many aspects are still different.